Merck raises stakes in lung cancer as rivals close in

 Hundreds of these trials are underway.
 Some have disappointed, including a cocktail of Bristol’s Opdivo with another immunotherapy, Yervoy, in lung cancers.
 Chemo alone tends to help only 30 percent of advanced lung cancer patients.

-Researchers say that chemo could act as a catalyst, creating cellular debris that makes tumour cells more visible to the immune system.
+Researchers say that chemo could act as a catalyst, creating cellular debris that makes tumor cells more visible to the immune system.

 “Nobody knows what chemo backbones could be the most powerful, and data will win out here,” Daniel Chen, head of cancer immunotherapy at Roche, told investors in October.